wonter/table/README.md

 Table is an in memory key-value store library

-**NOTE: Table is just my toy project, it may have some bugs, so do not use Table in production**
+**NOTE: Table is just my toy project, it may has some bugs, so do not use Table in production**

 ## Features